-Investment and capacity support must be stepped up to strengthen data and statistical capacity for the monitoring and review of progress towards the SDGs.
-Achieving the 2030 Agenda and its commitment to leave no one behind requires high-quality, accurate, timely, open and sufficiently disaggregated data at the global, regional, national and subnational levels, in addition to improved data dissemination and use.
-Support

-"Data and technology can be used for making seismic changes." for modernizing and strengthening national statistical systems should be guided by national strategic plans, aligned with the Cape Town Global Action Plan for Sustainable Development Data.
+32. Investment and capacity support must be stepped up to strengthen data and statistical capacity for the monitoring and review of progress towards the Sustainable Development Goals.
+Achieving the 2030 Agenda and its commitment to leave no one behind require high-quality, accurate, timely, open and sufficiently disaggregated data at the global, regional, national and subnational levels, in addition to improved data dissemination and use.
+Support for modernizing and strengthening national statistical systems should be guided by national strategic plans, aligned with the Cape Town Global Action Plan for Sustainable Development Data.
 This includes strengthening the skills and technology of national statistical offices and authorities, with attention to the collection and integration of data from multiple sources, including the integration of geospatial information with statistics and other data, as well as to their capacities to engage in innovative, multi-stakeholder partnerships.
 Centres of excellence and other platforms for inter- or intraregional knowledge exchange can play a critical role in this regard.

-Domestic data generation should inform national sustainable development policies and development cooperation policies.
+33. Domestic data generation should inform national sustainable development policies and development cooperation policies.
 National statistical authorities need to be empowered to be at the centre of their statistics systems, and policymakers need to recognize the importance of data for the implementation of the 2030 Agenda.
 To fully exploit new and traditional data, the statistical community must partner with technology companies, global data providers, researchers and academia, the private sector, philanthropic foundations and civil society.
 New data sources can provide an important perspective that complements traditional perspective, in terms of improving data availability, use and disaggregation.
 New business models and a governance system should be developed to guarantee the reliability and quality of the data.

-The second United Nations World Data Forum should be used a platform to boost investment and partnerships in national statistical capacity-building.
-The United Nations Statistical Commission is also

-"We need better information on who the poorest and most vulnerable are, and better understanding of the dynamics of exclusion." currently considering a new initiative to establish a financing framework for the implementation of the Cape Town Global Action Plan, with emphasis on improving the financing of SDG data production at highly disaggregated levels, including data related to children, youth, persons with disabilities, people living with HIV, older persons, indigenous peoples, refugees, internally displaced persons and migrants, among others.
+34. The second United Nations World Data Forum should be used a platform to boost investment and partnerships in national statistical capacity-building.
+The United Nations Statistical Commission is also currently considering a new initiative to establish a financing framework for the implementation of the Cape Town Global Action Plan, with emphasis on improving the financing of data production in relation to the Sustainable Development Goals at highly disaggregated levels, including data related to children, youth, persons with disabilities, people living with HIV, older persons, indigenous peoples, refugees, internally displaced persons and migrants, among others.

-Development cooperation should help to ensure that new technology and access to digital data can bring transformative change in financial inclusion and improve the provision of services to the poor.
+35. Development cooperation should help to ensure that new technology and access to digital data can bring transformative change with respect to financial inclusion and improve the provision of services to the poor.
 Examples include mobile money platforms, access to real-time data relating to livelihood and health issues, and other data that brings a better understanding of peoples' needs, opportunities and constraints.
 Appropriate regulatory and consumer protection systems must be put in place, including codes of conduct for the protection of privacy, to ensure that the new data and technology opportunities work for and protect poor and marginalized people.